-The directors were asked to declare if such a relationship or circumstance existed.
+The directors were asked to declare if such a relationship or circumstances existed.
 They were also asked to assess if there were other circumstances, relationships or salient factors by reason of which they would consider themselves to be not independent vis-à-vis JC&C.

-For 2022, the Board concurred with the Nominating Committee and considered Benjamin Keswick as a non-independent director as he is the Executive Chairman of Jardine Matheson Holdings Limited, the 76% major shareholder of JC&C and a related corporation of JC&C. Mr Anthony Nightingale was also determined to be a non-independent director as he has served on the Board for an aggregate period of more than nine years.
-The remaining non-executive directors, namely Mrs Lim Hwee Hua, Michael Kok, Dr Marty Natalegawa, Steven Phan, Samuel Tsien and Tan Yen Yen were declared independent according to the requirements of the Corporate Governance Code and the SGX-ST Listing Manual.
+For 2023, the Board concurred with the Nominating Committee and considered Benjamin Keswick as a non-independent director as he is the Executive Chairman of Jardine Matheson Holdings Limited, the 78% major shareholder of JC&C and a related corporation of JC&C. The remaining non-executive directors, namely Mrs Lim Hwee Hua, Dr Marty Natalegawa, Steven Phan, Samuel Tsien and Tan Yen Yen were declared independent according to the requirements of the Corporate Governance Code and the SGX-ST Listing Manual.